-With various other palaces and mansions, built during and after the reign of Maharaj Jai Singh II, Jaipur has always been a popular tourist destination, and is aptly titled 'The City of Palaces'.
+With various other palaces and mansions, built during and after the reign of Maharaja Jai Singh II, Jaipur has always been a popular tourist destination, and is aptly titled 'The City of Palaces'.

-So these are the three cities that have been bestowed upon the title of 'The City of Palaces', and here we can see that all three of them do justice to the title.
+So these are the three cities that have been bestowed upon the title of 'The City of Palaces in India', and here we can see that all three of them do justice to the title.